-In the last few years, I’ve become really interested in the story of Penang.
+I was born here and in the last few years its become my calling to document and tell the story of Penang.
 The story of this island and its people can be inspiring, suprising, harrowing and heartwarming.
 It is a place with so much to tell, and I’d like to share that with you through our food.

 Stories are much better with food anyway :)

 What We Believe

 We believe that connecting with people is one of the most rewarding things in life.
 We’re passionate to explore, thirsty for stories to learn and tell, and hungry for new experiences.
 We really care about what we do and we like to do it with passion, flair and a sense of fun.